jmctiernan24/PHYS230-Final-Project/README.md

 # PHYS230-Final-Project
 The repository has the following documents:

-Phys_230_final_presentation.pdf

-This holds my non-modified presentation, along with several additional slides at the end to showcase new results.
+1. Phys_230_final_presentation.pdf which holds my non-modified presentation, along with several additional slides at the end to showcase new results.

-Phys_230_project.pdf

-This is a combination of my HW 3 submission (without modifications) and a brief summary describing the state of the project at the end with corresponding math.
+2. Phys_230_project.pdf which is a combination of my HW 3 submission (without modifications) and a brief summary describing the state of the project at the end with corresponding math.